 - wood, cement, construction and remodeling material

 - waste tires, waste oil, and lead acid batteries.

-PLEASE NOTE SCHEDULE CHANGES DURING HOLIDAY WEEKS: For Monday Collection: Memorial Day, 2017 collection will be on Tuesday, May 30th.
-July 4th, 2017 collection will be on Monday, July 3rd.
-Labor Day, 2017 collection will be on Tuesday, September 5th.
-For Tuesday Collection: Memorial Day, 2017 collection will be on Wednesday, May 31st.
-July 4th, 2017 collection will be on Wednesday, July 5th.
-Labor Day, 2017 collection will be on Wednesday, September 6th.
+PLEASE NOTE SCHEDULE CHANGES DURING HOLIDAY WEEKS: For Monday Collection: Memorial Day, 2019 collection will be on Tuesday, May 28th.
+Labor Day, 2019 collection will be on Tuesday, September 3rd.
+For Tuesday Collection: New Years Day, 2019 collection will be on Wednesday, January 2nd.
+Memorial Day, 2019 collection will be on Wednesday, May 29th.
+Labor Day, 2019 collection will be on Wednesday, September 4th.

 (Recyling Bins are available in the City Office at no charge.)
 PLASTICS: Household container plastics #1 through #7 are recyclable.
 Plastic items that are not recyclable include: Formed Styrofoam and Packing Peanuts Due to its light weight, plastic can be bagged for ease of collection and litter prevention.
 Please remove and discard lids and always remember to rinse containers clean.
 TIN CANS: Food cans must be rinsed clean and open end flattened.
 Discard lids.
 Aerosol cans can also be recycled; always be sure they are empty and the plastic top is removed.
 Tin cans that are not recyclable include: Cardboard sided juice cans